 After using all the features of the app, I wanted to see what else MosaLingua Web had to offer.
-Let me tell you: It’s a lot.
-I’ll walk through each of the features individually during this MosaLingua review to give you an idea of just how much language learning content MosaLingua offers.
+Let me tell you, it’s a lot.
+Let’s start by looking at the menu.

 MosaLingua Web differs from the MosaLingua apps because it’s a subscription, not a one-time purchase.
-Even though you’ll end up paying more for MosaLingua Web, I think it’s definitely worth it.
+Even though you’ll end up paying more for MosaLingua Web, I think it’s worth it.

 Learn A Language By Reading

-In addition to the apps, MosaLingua Web offers a pretty decent list of reading materials.
-They have books and stories specifically for the beginner language learners (A1 to A2 levels on the Common European Framework), as well as more advanced books in English, Spanish, French, German, Italian, Portuguese, and Russian.
+In addition to the apps, MosaLingua Web offers a decent list of reading materials.
+They have books and stories specifically for beginner language learners (A1 to A2 levels on the Common European Framework), as well as more advanced books in English, Spanish, French, German, Italian, Portuguese, and Russian.

 MosaLingua has partnered with other websites that offer eBooks and audiobooks, and some of the books MosaLingua offers are in the public domain.
 This means that they’re free to download and read anywhere on the internet.
 For example, you can download Don Quijote in Spanish through MosaLingua Web, but you can also find it for free (legally) elsewhere on the internet.